StranikS-Scan/StranikS_Scan-mods/NetStatisticsModules/README.md

   g_UserToken.userToken    -> str or None

   #Default value is '', can also take values:
-  #- 'you need to be logged in once for authorization!'
+  #'you need to be logged in once for authorization!'
-  #- 'requires activation on the XVM-site (https://modxvm.com/)!'
+  #'requires activation on the XVM-site (https://modxvm.com/)!'
-  #- 'no connection to the XVM-server!'
+  #'no connection to the XVM-server!'
   g_UserToken.errorStatus  -> str
 ```
 ---